Honestly, Do Narcissists Know They Are Narcissists?

 Narcissists may notice they are being manipulative or controlling, still, they may not understand why it is a problem for others.

-Since they don’t see their behavior as a problem, they don’t feel the need to change.
-They may even believe that their behavior is justified or that others are the ones who need to change.
+Self-awareness is essential for personal growth.
+But, since narcissists don’t see their behavior as an issue, they don’t feel the need to change.
+They even believe that their behavior is justified and that others need to change.

-• They have an unrealistic self-image of being perfect and flawless, so they fail to see their own flaws or weaknesses.
-E.g., “I don’t see it as my fault, so why do I need to change?”
+• “I don’t see it as my fault, so why do I need to change?”

-The lack of self-awareness can make it difficult for narcissists to negotiate healthy relationships.
+The lack of self-awareness can make it difficult for narcissists to keep healthy relationships.
+This can lead aging narcissists to become isolated and lonely.

 How Do Narcissists View Themselves?

-They also lack empathy, which means they have difficulty relating and responding to the feelings of others.
+• Difficulty relating to and responding to the feelings of others.

-They harbor a deep-seated fear of failure and rejection, which can lead to depression and other mental health issues.
+• This can lead to depression, anxiety, and other mental health issues.

 How Do Narcissists Behave In Their Relationships?